Department E – Sheep

 - All market lambs and junior breeding sheep must be in the possession and ownership of the exhibiting 4-H or FFA member and be on feed by the June weigh-in, year of the show.
-If an animal is not housed on property owned or rented by immediate family, then the exhibitor must notify the Livestock Committee in writing and receive committee approval.
-If the animal is moved at anytime during the fair project, the Livestock Committee must be notified immediately.
+If an animal is not housed on property owned or rented by the immediate family, then the exhibitor must notify the Livestock Committee in writing and receive committee approval.
+If the animal is moved at any time during the fair project, the Livestock Committee must be notified immediately.

 - Each exhibitor may weigh up to 5 lambs at the official project weigh-in, show 3 lambs, and sell only 2 market lambs.
 Exhibitors must designate at June weigh-in if lamb is to be in the market lamb class or the bred and owned market lamb class.
 Any lamb not designated at weigh-in will be placed in regular market division.

 - All market lambs must be slick shorn within a week of the fair.
 All breeding sheep exhibits must have no more than one-half inch of wool, except for wool breeds, which must meet their wool breed association standards.
 If a touch up is needed, you are required to clean up the area.

 - Registration papers are required for all purebred classes in the breeding show.
 Appendix and unregistered animals will be shown in the commercial classes.

 - Market Lambs and Breed and Owned Market Lambs will be shown by weight only.
-(There will not be separate classes for black face, brockles and white face/Dorset lambs.)

 - Bred and owned market lamb exhibitors must own and care for the dam during gestation of the bred and owned market lamb prior to breeding.

 - Youth exhibitors cannot show the same lamb in the bred and owned market lamb class and the general market lamb classes.
 Youth must designate at June weigh-in which lamb(s) are to be in the market lamb class and which lamb(s) are to be in the bred and owned market lamb class.
-Bred and owned market lamb exhibitors must take and complete the ewe flock project or be properly recorded in the official SAE record book.

 - Registration papers are required for all purebred classes in the breeding show and they must be turned in upon arrival at the fairgrounds to the Sheep Chairman.
 Appendix and unregistered animals will be shown in the commercial classes.
 No market animals are allowed to show in open show.,

 - A Group will consist of any four animals of the same breed that have been shown in a previous class of the show, either purebred or commercial.
 An exhibitor is limited to one entry per breed.